Sugar Detox: What to Do When You’ve Had Too Much Sugar

 Also, in a study of 74 men, sugar was found to cause a sharp decline in testosterone.
-This drains your energy quickly, leaving you lethargic.
+This drains your energy levels quickly, leaving you feeling lethargic or as if you have brain fog.
 Be ready to weather a couple days of feeling tired.
 The fatigue will pass once your body repairs itself and you get back to eating better.

 Mood swings and headaches

 Sugar destabilizes your blood glucose levels and causes withdrawal, leaving you with symptoms like intense cravings and low energy.
-A lot of people get headaches, migraines and mood swings, too.
+A lot of people get headaches, migraines and mood swings during the sugar detox period, too.

 How to prevent sugar crash symptoms